 For Immediate Release

-PIERRE – The South Dakota Education Association (SDEA) has named Spearfish Chemistry Teacher, Jessica Zwaschka, its 2018 SDEA Teacher of Excellence.
-Zwaschka will also be nominated for the NEA Foundation’s Awards for Teaching Excellence.
+Pierre – The South Dakota Education Association (SDEA) has named Harrisburg South Middle School Math Teacher, Carla Diede, the 2019 SDEA Teacher of Excellence.
+Diede will also be nominated for the NEA Foundation’s Awards for Teaching Excellence.
 Educators selected for this award have demonstrated outstanding professional practice, association advocacy, community engagement and leadership in professional development.

 “Carla is a true leader and innovator in the teaching profession.
 She embraced Harrisburg’s personalized learning program because she wants to meet her students where they are.
 Carla supports her fellow teachers as they set self-paced schedules for their students and helps her students support one another through collaborate work groups,” said SDEA President Mary McCorkle.
 “Carla is caring, creative, dedicated, and a true advocate for her students and the profession she loves.”

 Diede earned a Bachelor of Science degree in Mathematics with an Education Specialization from South Dakota State University in 2007, and her Master of Science in Education from Southwest Minnesota State University in 2011.
 Diede obtained National Board Certification in 2017.